C2FO/vfs/docs/backend.md

 ---

-Package backend provides a means of allowing backend filesystems to self-register on load via an init() call to backend.Register("some scheme", vfs.Filesystem)
+Package backend provides a means of allowing backend file systems to self-register on load via an init() call to backend.Register("some scheme", vfs.FileSystem)

-In this way, a caller of vfs backends can simply load the backend filesystem (and ONLY those needed) and begin using it:
+In this way, a caller of vfs backends can simply load the backend file system (and ONLY those needed) and begin using it:

     package main